Domestic Dreamboat

 • 3 cups shredded Napa cabbage see note

-• 2 carrots, juliennned
+• 2 medium carrots juliennned

-• 1 shallot, thinly sliced
+• 1 medium shallot thinly sliced

-• 2 small Chinese Sausages, julienned, or ½ cup julienned Chinese BBQ pork (see note)
+• 2 small Chinese Sausages julienned, or ½ cup julienned Chinese BBQ pork (see note)

 • 1 ½ Tablespoons curry powder

-• 1 teaspoons salt
+• 1 teaspoon salt

 • 1 Tablespoon Chinese cooking wine